Cameron Moy

 - Doctoral Student

 Prior to joining Annenberg, Cameron graduated from the University of Michigan School of Information.
-While completing his undergraduate, he engaged in a diverse array of research, collaborating with the Race and Data Justice Lab; Social Innovations Group; and Accountability, Non-Discrimination, Inclusion, and Employment Lab.
-His projects ranged from understanding the impacts of Yelp’s Black-owned attribute on Black-owned restaurants to disentangling Detroit residents’ perceptions of community safety and surveillance to imagining a society with community-based policing.
-Additional undergraduate experiences that have shaped Cameron’s research and life include singing with his a cappella group, Amazin’ Blue; leading projects with Michigan EcoData; and organizing various community outreach events with the Michigan Community Scholars Program.
-When he’s not working, you can find Cameron skiing, hiking, and/or singing.
+While completing his undergraduate, he engaged in a diverse array of research, collaborating with the Race and Data Justice Lab (University of Michigan); Social Innovations Group (University of Michigan); and Accountability, Non-Discrimination, Inclusion, and Employment Lab (Michigan State University).
+When he’s not working, you can find Cameron skiing, hiking, singing, or knitting.

 Education